 Do I need a smoker for smoked turkey?

-For this turkey I’m using my Yoder YS640s pellet grill.
-It holds temps really well and can easily fit a large turkey.
+For this turkey, I’m using my Yoder YS640s pellet grill.
+It holds temps really well and can easily fit a large, whole turkey.
 It’s easy to use and with the onboard WIFI, we can keep an eye on our bird from anywhere during the cook.
 Many people struggle with temperature control when smoking meats, but this has a digital control board that ensures you can keep the temperature consistent when smoking turkey.
 There are lots of options out there, so start by checking out our recommendations for the best smokers.

 The other key thing to keep in mind is the size of your turkey, as it needs enough space around it so air can circulate properly.
 You likely won’t be able to fit a full-size turkey on smokers smaller than 18″.
 Typically pellet grills are large enough to handle any size of turkey.
 Smoker not big enough?
 Checkout our smoked whole chicken recipe instead.

-It’s best to use a 10 to 12 pound turkey, which feeds 7 to 8 people.
+For the best smoked turkey, it’s best to use a 10 to 12 pound turkey, which feeds 7 to 8 people.
 A larger turkey may lead to food safety issues, as a turkey must reach 140°F within 4 hours.
 Harmful bacteria starts to multiply as meat stays in the temperature danger zone (40 – 140°F) for over 4 hours.
 Remember the 4-hour window for smoked meats.

 Preparing the Turkey for the Smoker